YOU CAN TAKETO THE FIELD

 Before The Field: Planter Maintenance Checklist

 - Inspect meters for any warping, breaks or severe wearing.

-- Never store seed disks in a row unit, take them out of row unit, wash and store on a rod or dowel in a heated area to prevent warping.
+- Never store seed disks in a row unit, take them out of the row unit, wash them and store on a rod or dowel in a heated area to prevent warping.

 - Check daily during planting.

 - Replace annually.
 Chains are inexpensive, especially compared to their significance in creating consistent seed spacing.

 Bearings and drive shafts

 - Check for proper alignment.

 - Ensure all bearings are in good condition to reduce down time during planting.

 - Check sprockets and transmission gears for wear and alignment.
 Proper lubrication and smooth operation ensure population adjustments go smoothly.

 - Confirm that all row cleaners are centered on the row unit.

 - Ensure row cleaners move freely, both the wheels and the range of motion up and down.